ravindasenarath/aws-saa/README.md

   - S3 Analytics - Storage class analysis
     - Help to decide when to transition objects into right storage class.
     - Recommended for Standard and Standard IA
+    - Does not give recommendations for transitions to the ONEZONE_IA or S3 Glacier storage classes.

 ### S3 Requester Pays